Jung Chang: New experiences

 In 2003, Jung Chang wrote a new foreword to Wild Swans, describing her early life in Britain and explaining why she wrote the book.
 Having lived in China during the 1960s and 1970s, she found Britain exciting and loved the country, especially its diverse range of culture, literature and arts.
-She found even colourful window-boxes worth writing home about – Hyde Park and the Kew Gardens were inspiring.
+She found even colourful window-boxes worth writing home about – Hyde Park and Kew Gardens were inspiring.
 She took every opportunity to watch Shakespeare's plays in both London and York.
-However she still has a special place for China in her heart, saying in an interview with HarperCollins, "I feel perhaps my heart is still in China".
+In an interview with HarperCollins, Chang stated: "I feel perhaps my heart is still in China".

-Chang lives in west London with her husband, the Irish historian Jon Halliday, who specialises in history of Asia.
+Chang lives in west London with her husband, the Irish historian Jon Halliday, who specializes in the history of Asia.
 She was able to visit mainland China to see her family, with permission from the Chinese authorities, despite the fact that all her books are banned.

 Celebrity

 The publication of Jung Chang's second book Wild Swans made her a celebrity.
 Chang's unique style, using a personal description of the life of three generations of Chinese women to highlight the many changes that the country went through, proved to be highly successful.
-Large numbers of sales were generated, and the book's popularity led to its being sold around the world and translated into nearly 40 languages.
+Large numbers of sales were generated, and the book's popularity led to its being sold around the world and translated into 37 languages.

 Chang became a popular figure for talks about Communist China; and she has travelled across Britain, Europe, America, and many other places in the world.
 She returned to the University of York on 14 June 2005, to address the university's debating union and spoke to an audience of over 300, most of whom were students.
 The BBC invited her onto the panel of Question Time for a first-ever broadcast from Shanghai on 10 March 2005, but she was unable to attend when she broke her leg a few days beforehand.

+Chang was appointed Commander of the Order of the British Empire (CBE) in the 2024 New Year Honours for services to literature and history.

 Publications

 Wild Swans

 The international best-seller is a biography of three generations of Chinese women in 20th century China – her grandmother, mother, and herself.
 Chang paints a vivid portrait of the political and military turmoil of China in this period, from the marriage of her grandmother to a warlord, to her mother's experience of Japanese-occupied Jinzhou during the Second Sino-Japanese War, and her own experience of the effects of Mao's policies of the 1950s and 1960s.

-Wild Swans was translated into 38 languages and sold 20 million copies, receiving praise from authors such as J. G. Ballard.
-It is banned in mainland China, though many pirated versions circulated, as are translations in Hong Kong and Taiwan.
+Wild Swans was translated into 37 languages and sold 13 million copies, receiving praise from authors such as J. G. Ballard.
+It is banned in mainland China, though many pirated versions circulated, as do translations in Hong Kong and Taiwan.